PTFE Extruded Tubing

 PTFE is the most lubricous fluoropolymer, positioning it as an ideal material for a variety of industries.
 One industry benefitting from PTFE is 3D printing.
 In this application, PTFE is utilized in a tube form because its lubricity guides filament to the die head to make parts or transport liquids.
 The material is chemically inert and can have color added for identification.

 Due to the lubricious nature of PTFE, it is popular for a variety of medical applications.
 PTFE Sub-Lite-Wall® is used for lining the ID’s of catheters as it allows for easier access through a tortuous pathway in the body.
 The material may be supplied etched on the OD in order to allow better bondability with other materials.
-PTFE can be manufactured in a variety of multi-lumen configurations, which can allow for additional passage ways within a medical device to pass wire guides, irrigation, steering cables and more.
-PTFE Sub-Lite-Wall® Heat Shrink improves the lubricity of wire guides over long lengths for use in endoscopy applications.
-Zeus is able to supply the heat shrink over customer-supplied wires.

-Learn more about our Optimized Tubing Solutions.
+Learn more about our Secondary and Value-Add services.